 inline.
 It is expected to be used together with the

-and seamless
+sandbox and seamless attributes.

-element now uses a new element
+The figure element now uses a new element

-rather than legend
+figcaption rather than legend because people

 want to use HTML long before it reaches W3C Recommendation.

-element now uses a new element
+The details element now uses a new element

-for exactly the same reason.
+summary for exactly the same reason.

-attribute on media elements was renamed
+The autobuffer attribute on media elements was renamed

-to preload
+to preload.

 A whole lot of other smaller issues have also been resolved.
 The above list summarizes what is thought to be of primary interest to Web developers.